 Suppose you are a long-term investor.
 You have invested in the stocks of a company for the next 15-20 years.
-Now, if the company does not give any dividends, although your net worth will be increasing, but there is no way for you to make money until you sell the stocks.
+Now, if the company does not give any dividends, although your net worth will be increasing, there is no way for you to make money until you sell the stocks.
 Even though your investment value is growing, however, you won’t receive any cash in the hand unless you sell.

 Nonetheless, if the company gives a regular dividend, say 2-4% a year, then you can are receiving some returns from your investments.
 Here, your capital is growing as you’ve not sold your stocks.
 Along with it, you’re also receiving some dividends being a loyal shareholder of the company.

 In addition, a regular dividend is also a sign of a healthy company.
-An entity that has given a consistent dividends (moreover year-on-year consistently growing dividend) to its shareholders for the last 5-10 consecutive years, it can be considered a financially healthy company.
-On the contrary, the companies that give irregular dividends (or skips dividends in a bad economy or during market crashes) can not be considered as a financially sound company.
-Therefore, big dividend yields can be an incredibly attractive feature of stock for the long term value investors.
+An entity that has given consistent dividends (moreover year-on-year consistently growing dividends) to its shareholders for the last 5-10 consecutive years, can be considered a financially healthy company.
+On the contrary, the companies that give irregular dividends (or skip dividends in a bad economy or during market crashes) can not be considered financially sound companies.
+Therefore, big dividend yields can be an incredibly attractive feature of stock for long-term value investors.

 Now that we have understood the basics of dividends, let us learn a few of the important financial terms that are frequently used while analyzing dividends (before we look into the best dividend stocks in India).